-Deepika Jalota, Pharm.D. has served as our Chief Regulatory and Quality Officer since February 2021 and previously served as our Senior Vice President, Regulatory Affairs and Quality Assurance from June 2019 to February 2021.
-Previously, Dr. Jalota was employed by Bayer HealthCare Pharmaceuticals from July 2007 to May 2019 and held multiple leadership positions within Global Regulatory Affairs in oncology and other therapeutic areas.
+Deepika Jalota, Pharm.D. has served as our Chief Development Officer since May 2023.
+Prior to being promoted as our Chief Development Officer, Dr. Jalota served as our Chief Regulatory and Quality Officer from February 2021 to May 2023 and also previously served as our Senior Vice President, Regulatory Affairs and Quality Assurance from June 2019 to February 2021.
+Before joining PMV Pharmaceuticals, Dr. Jalota was employed by Bayer HealthCare Pharmaceuticals from July 2007 to May 2019 and held multiple leadership positions within Global Regulatory Affairs in oncology and other therapeutic areas.
 She was most recently Vice President, Global Regulatory Strategy, Oncology from July 2017 to June 2019 and was responsible for overseeing global regulatory strategy development for multiple early and late stage oncology assets.
 Dr. Jalota also served as Senior Director, Global Regulatory Strategy, Oncology from June 2016 to July 2017 and Director and Head of Global Regulatory Strategy, Dermatology and Ophthalmology from January 2014 to June 2016.
 Prior to joining Bayer HealthCare Pharmaceuticals, Dr. Jalota was employed by Sanofi-Aventis, Forest Laboratories and Procter and Gamble.
 Dr. Jalota received a B.S. in Pharmacy from Rutgers University, Ernest Mario School of Pharmacy and a Pharm.D. from the University of Florida, College of Pharmacy.